ghimiredhikura/SFD/docs/SSD-install.md

     cmake -DCMAKE_C_COMPILER=/usr/bin/gcc-6 -DCMAKE_CXX_COMPILER=/usr/bin/g++-6 ...other options...
     ```

-   To find the correct path for those binaries in your system, you can run `which gcc-6` and `which python3`
+   To find the correct path for those binaries in your system, you can run `which gcc-6`

 ##### CUDA issues
 If your compiling fails with this error message: